A climate change training for Christian leaders.

 Join us to:

-The sessions begin with lunch on Monday, followed by the openings sessions and worship, and continue until Wednesday lunch.
+The sessions begin with lunch on Wednesday, followed by the openings sessions and worship, and continue until Friday lunch.

 We are looking for Christian leaders from across the spectrum of engagement climate: from seasoned activities to those who have never said the words “climate change” in church.